Aarkay126/Critical-Temperature-Prediction-RFR/README.md

 - scikit-learn (sklearn)
 - matplotlib

-You can install them using the following command: `pip`
+You can install them using the following command: `pip install `package name